55 Ways You Cause Damage to Your Home and Don't Even Know It

 Keeping your blinds open may make your home look bright and cheery, but doing so can also cause serious damage to your flooring if you're not careful.
 "Harsh UV rays can cause premature fading and discoloration to floors, especially hardwood flooring," says flooring expert Paul Carter, executive vice president and chief purchasing officer at Empire Today.

-That doesn't mean you have to live in the dark, though—Carter just recommends making sure you've closed your blinds when you head out for the day.
+That doesn't mean you have to live in the dark, though—Carter simply recommends making sure you've closed your blinds when you head out for the day.

 Letting rooms with hardwood floors stay humid